 Let me give you an example.
-During my university studies and the time I was writing my doctoral thesis, I invested and laid the foundation for a passive cash flow, which now exceeds 100 EUR per month.
+During my university studies, and when I was writing my doctoral thesis, I invested and laid the foundation for a passive cash flow, which now exceeds 140 EUR per month.
 I only started with smaller investments of 200 EUR per month.
 Today, I receive this amount per month as dividends from my companies.
-Over the years, the payouts will become even larger.
+Over the years, the payouts will become even more extensive.

-If you have more, that is great.
+If you have more money to invest, that is great.
 If you have less, that’s not bad at all.
-Use savings plans of a broker to invest in the stock market every month.
+Use the savings plans of a broker to invest in the stock market every month.

-Accordingly, you should also practice wealth management.
+Accordingly, you should start to manage your wealth.
 You should not limit yourself to maintaining your current status, but try to use conservative methods to make your money work for you.
 So let’s get straight to the next topic, namely how wealth management works best.
 We will take a more detailed look at the individual opportunities and risks here.

 How to manage wealth in concreto?

-Asset management can be done in various ways.
+You can carry out your asset management in various ways.
 There are many external advisors and asset managers who are extremely experienced and have a lot of knowledge.
 On the other hand, however, anyone can try to manage their assets themselves and invest them profitably.
 However, there are a few guidelines that you might want to follow.

 Do I need a wealth manager?

-When several complex factors come together, it can make sense to hire an external manager, which is especially the case with particularly high assets, or when particularly complex tax issues need to be taken into account that you do not understand.
+When several complex factors come together, it can make sense to hire an external manager, which is especially the case with exceptionally high assets, or when incredibly complex tax issues need to be taken into account that you do not understand.
 It is, therefore, essential to know your limits.
 In this respect, you should also note that external consultants sometimes require initial assets of $1 million or $10 million.
-On this scale, such experts make sense, as they sometimes have access to equities that are not traded on the standard stock exchanges.
+Such experts make sense on this scale, as they sometimes have access to equities that are not traded on the standard stock exchanges.

 How can I manage my wealth?